What is a BOGO promotion?

 Why brands use BOGO promotions?

-BOGO campaigns are psychologically powerful because they amplify perceived value: customers feel like they’re getting more for the same spend, not just saving money.
+BOGO campaigns are psychologically powerful because they amplify perceived value – customers feel they are "earning" a bonus rather than just saving money.
+Strategically, they deliver:

-- Higher AOV: Customers consolidate purchases into a larger basket to unlock the deal.
+- Higher average order value (AOV): encouraging customers to consolidate purchases into a larger basket to unlock the deal.

 Best practices for running BOGO deals

-- Make it time-bound: Urgency drives faster conversion and reduces margin exposure.
+- Make it time-bound: short-duration windows create urgency and limit the brand's total margin exposure.

-- Pair items intentionally: Use product affinity data to choose bundles.
+- Pair items intentionally: use product affinity data to bundle items that are naturally bought together.

 Protecting BOGO promotions with Voucherify